 Pulmonary Hypertension Clinic

 A number of conditions can lead to pulmonary hypertension.
 Some babies are born with narrowed pulmonary arteries.
-In other children and adults, pulmonary hypertension develops over time as a result of other health problems, such as:
+In other children and adults, pulmonary hypertension can develop over time as a result of other health conditions, such as:

 - Congenital (present at birth) heart defects